Shadowsong27/kafka-notes/docs/index.md

 1. it is not a blog but a study note
 2. it will make the category layers in the blog too nested
-3. it is hard to browse and search too
+3. it is hard to browse and search on blog

 Feel free to discuss.
 I have only finished reading the first chapter, and I think I have missed out a lot in the past few years.